dalgard/meteor-viewmodel/README.md

 `$elem` is the element where the `{{bind}}` helper was called wrapped in jQuery.

-`args` is a possibly empty array containing any space separated values following the key in the bind expression.
+`args` is a (possibly empty) array containing any space separated values that came after the key in the bind expression.

-`kwargs` is the keyword arguments that the `{{bind}}` helper was called with.
+`kwargs` contains the keyword arguments that the `{{bind}}` helper was called with.

 The returned value from the `get` function is written directly to the bound property.
 However, if the function doesn't return anything (i.e. returns `undefined`), the bound property is not called at all.
 This is practical in case you only want to call the bound property in *some* cases.